OffchainLabs/decentralized-timeboost-spec/README.md

 Each round operates in three phases, and results in pushing a sequence of transactions into a queue which will be consumed by the block-building engine.

-- The *inclusion* phase produces a consensus inclusion list, which is an unordered set of transactions and priority bundles.
+- The *inclusion* phase produces a consensus inclusion list, which contains a set of transactions and priority bundles, and some metadata.
 Each transaction (or bundle) in an inclusion list may or may not be encrypted under the threshold encryption scheme.
 - The *decryption* phase takes the consensus inclusion list produced by the inclusion phase, and threshold-decrypts any encrypted transactions or bundles in the list.
 - The *ordering* phase takes the decrypted inclusion list produced by the decryption phase, and produces an ordered sequence of timestamped transactions, which are pushed into a queue that will be consumed by the block-building engine.